The Ancestry of Nathaniel Martin

 It was only a couple of years after coming back from Yorktown that James began his life as a husband and father, matching his own father’s example of doing so at twenty-one.
 Actually, it was just short of that age, with the wedding taking place 25 Apr 1783.
 His wife was Betsy Smelser.
 James was the only one of the sons of John and Margaret to wed so early, the rest all waiting much longer.
 It is worth wondering if it was a shotgun wedding.
 The best genealogies of the family have the first child, John, born 22 March 1781.
 This could well mean there is an error in the record -- one prominent researcher as it as 1784, which could mean he was part of a set of twins, the other being his sister Martha.
 If the earlier date is correct, the couple conceived their first child three years before they wed, at a time when James had just turned eighteen and Betsy was only about sixteen.
 This does not seem likely.
 Either the date is not right, or it has some other explanation -- for example, it could be that John was actually the son of James’s older brother William, adopted after William died.
 If there were complications of any sort at the beginning of James and Betsy’s relationship, these stresses did not harm its longevity.
 The pair were spouses for over sixty years, all the way to the death of James in 1843.
 One side effect of them getting started young, though, was that their kids were barely younger than James’s youngest siblings and it is sometimes hard to be sure which generation of the family is reflected in Bedford County marriage records filed in the first two decades of the 19th Century.
 Some of James and Betsy’s kids had names identical to those of some of his nieces and nephews.

 If James did not “check out things out west” in the 1790s, then we have to assume he spent his twenties, thirties, and most of his forties simply being a gentleman farmer and minor official of the Goose Creek area of Bedford County, serving as his father’s main lieutenant.
 We know from his pension application that he and Betsy moved in 1809 to neighboring Franklin County, VA.
 By then, his mother was probably deceased.
 His father was transferring ownership of Bedford County land to other sons; it stands to reason John may have had a parcel in Franklin County that was given to James.
 The move was probably a small one -- perhaps only a few miles.
 It was not more than a couple of dozen miles.
 There is one other possible impetus for this move.
 James and Betsy’s son Jacob was charged with a felony 6 June 1807.
 Jacob went “on the lam” to Botetourt County and eventually on to Randolph County, WV, where he operated under the Piercy and Percy spellings of the surname, perhaps as a way of hiding his origins.
 This incident may have negatively affected the reputation of James and Betsy, spurring them to head for Franklin County after a couple of years of coping with the gossip.
-Another potential blow to their reputation may have been the birth of Nathan Pearcy in about 1808.
+Another potential blow to their reputation may have been the birth of their grandson Nathan Pearcy in about 1808.
 Nathan Pearcy, who as a grown man would eventually settle in Daviess County, MO (a place where many Bedford/Franklin County folk moved in the late 1850s and early 1860s), appears to have been born out of wedlock to James and Betsy’s daughter Catherine Pearcy a few years prior to her marriage to John Richardson.

 The pension application refers to another move, this one bringing James and Betsy to Wayne County, KY in March, 1817.
 This was thoroughly unlike the earlier move to Franklin County.
-It represented a “clean break” and probably is a strong indication that John Pearcy had died by then.
-James no longer had either of his parents alive to anchor his bond to the area where he had been raised.
+It represented a “clean break” and probably is a strong indication that James’s father had died by then, meaning that James no longer had either of his parents alive to anchor his bond to the area where he had been raised.
 Moreover, he may have received enough of an inheritance to fund a big, bold change of venue.
 Much harder to explain is why he and Betsy would choose Wayne County as the spot where they would come to roost.
 It is a mystery choice.
 Did they want to get away from their past associations?
 If so, Wayne County was as good a hiding place as any.
 No other members of the extended clan demonstrated any tendency to head for any part of south-central Kentucky.
 A few had already left for West Virginia.
 Over the decades to various members of the clan would venture farther and farther to such places as the Ohio River Valley, Wisconsin, Iowa, Missouri, Texas, and even the Far West, but none came to Wayne County.
 The handful that did eventually make it into Kentucky set themselves down in the northern or eastern fringes of the state.

 Wayne County was an out-of-the-way spot back then.
 This is still true even today, with the 2000 census showing fewer than 20,000 human inhabitants.
 The Pearcy clan is well represented there.
-William and Senah had a large family, and large (or even huge) families tended to be the mode among their children and grandchildren.
+William and his wife Senah (Clatcher) had a large family, and large (or even huge) families tended to be the mode among their children and grandchildren.
 Many descendants remained with the county.
 Given the exponential increase in numbers with each generation, it would not be out of the realm of possibility that a thousand descendants of James and Betsy live in Wayne County today.
 That would be five percent of the local population.

 Being in Wayne County also exaggerated the tendency for the family name to be recorded under spellings other than Pearcy.
 (This was true elsewhere, but not to the same degree.)
 Well over half of the modern-day descendants of James William Pearcy use the Piercy variation.
 When researching the 19th Century documentation of the family in Wayne County, one must search not only for Pearcy, but for Piercy, Piercey, Peircy, Peercy, Pierce, Perry, and even Powers (the latter perhaps being due to the proximity of Wayne County neighbors named Powers).
 The pension file application was submitted under the Piercy variant, though within the document it is also rendered as Pearcy.